 Mrs Jane Traore— Designated Safeguarding Lead DSL

 You can also speak to The Heads of School, Mr Reynolds or Mrs Turner.
+Alternatively, our parent support worker Kia McKenzie is also available to talk with.

 They will listen to and record your concerns.